Temporary Reef Closures in Cozumel Aim to Support Coral Recovery

 Aerial view of Cozumel's coral reefs showing areas affected by bleaching

-“The temporary closures seek to give the reefs a break and favor natural recovery processes,” CONANP stated, acknowledging that coral bleaching remains a challenge for marine conservation.
+“These temporary closures seek to give the reefs a break and favor natural recovery processes,” CONANP stated, emphasizing that bleaching remains a broader regional challenge linked to rising sea temperatures and climate change.

 Discover more from Riviera Maya News & Events